leftthomas/DaCo/README.md

 --gpu_ids                     Selected gpus to train [required]
---ranks                       Selected recall [default value is '1,2,4,8'] --save_root                   Result saved root path [default value is 'result'] --trial                       Use half data to trial [default value is False] --lamda                       Lambda used for the weight of soft constrain [default value is 0.8] --negs                        Negative sample number [default value is 4096] --momentum                    Momentum used for the update of memory bank [default value is 0.5]
+--ranks                       Selected recall [default value is '1,2,4,8'] --save_root                   Result saved root path [default value is 'result'] --lamda                       Lambda used for the weight of soft constrain [default value is 0.8] --negs                        Negative sample number [default value is 4096] --momentum                    Momentum used for the update of memory bank [default value is 0.5]